Invasive Species: these kind of hitchhikers suck.

 Here’s what you can do: • Learn to identify the problem weeds you might encounter.
 It’s easy to learn to identify the problem weeds in most areas and you can find a host of free ID guides wherever you are or are going. • Avoid parking in weed patches.
 Most weeds spread along roadways, as vehicles can easily transport many types of weeds and seeds.
 Avoid parking in weedy spots.
 If you are driving off the pavement, try to identify a course that will avoid any weeds.
 Avoid walking through weed patches.
 Many weed seeds will cling to waders, vests or clothing.
 If you avoid walking through weeds you will reduce the amount of seed that you might be transporting. • Carefully inspect yourself and your equipment at the end of your trip.
 Weed seeds will cling to most materials so be sure to carefully check everything for weed seeds.
 Do this before you leave a site and throw the seeds in the trash. • Wash your vehicle undercarriage as soon as possible after leaving a weedy area.
 If you know you have been in weeds go straight to the car wash without any delay.
 As soon as you drive out of the weeds you will begin spreading seeds so the sooner you can get to a car wash the better.
 Make sure to spray the undercarriage of your vehicle with high pressure water to wash off any seeds.
 Only wash inside the car wash bay and never spray weed seeds outside the car wash bay. • Report any new weed discoveries.
 The key to stopping the spread of weeds is to quickly respond when they first become established.
 Learn to look for plants that don’t belong and report any suspicious plants to authorities.
 When weeds are caught early they can almost always be eradicated.
 All of these suggestions are intended to help you do a better job of reducing the chances that you are spreading AIS.
 Everything that the Center for Aquatic Nuisance Species wants people to do is aimed at reducing the risk to our waters.
 Inspect, Clean & Dry cannot provide complete protection of our rivers and lakes.
 However, without doubt, following these steps will reduce the risk to our resources.
 Be a Clean Angler and teach others to be the same.

-please pass this article on to your friends, it’s IMPORTANT !
+please pass this article on to your friends, it’s really-really IMPORTANT !

 for more info click the logo to reach the Clean Angling Coalition site, thanks.